 It was never my goal to continue traveling as long as I have without an end in sight, but now I can’t imagine doing anything else.
 My future entails my present and its past, learning through exploration- whether I’m moving or staying still.
 The missed flights are a practice in patience, the wrong turns a reminder to slow down.

 As I write this, I’m in Southwest France, on the Mediterranean, in a small port town of 4,000 people, pressed up against the coast by the Pyrenees Mountains.
 I’m sitting on a balcony overlooking the port while vineyards line the mountain sides next to me.

 When I get to my reunion next week, I’ll stand up as my slide is projected on the castle wall.
-I’ll discuss that the last 2 years have followed the path I came up with while on Remote Year: how to travel creatively, using Workaway and House Sitting.
-These 2 years have been about experiencing what life and the world has to offer.
+I’ll discuss that the last two years have followed the path I forged while on Remote Year: how to travel creatively, using Workaway and House Sitting.
+These two years have been about experiencing what life and the world has to offer.
 I’ll list my highlight as running a lodge in Namibia (something I never dreamed of doing), but the truth is, every moment has been a highlight, even the moments that I couldn’t wait to end.

-So as I look back at the past 2 years, I think about the person I was when I embarked on this journey.
-It was scary not having a set plan, a 5-year goal, a projected income and wish list, or anyone to join me.
+So as I look back at the past two years, I think about the person I was when I embarked on this journey.
+I was scared not having a set plan, a 5-year goal, a projected income and wish list, or a partner to join me.
 I wish I could calm my past self and encourage the joy of the experience minus the anxiety.
 Of course, that’s easy in hindsight- when we can actually see the path that’s been traveled.
 For me, looking back means feeling more confident to move forward.
 It means accepting the fact that I have different life goals from others.
 And it means being okay with the outcome, however it unfolds.